 Whether you’re a rough and rugged camping enthusiast or you prefer to enjoy nature a bit more sparingly, no one can deny that having flowers around the house brings them joy.

 9. Health benefits, galore!

 “Flower power” isn’t just a groovy saying from the 60s, it’s actually somewhat of a fact.
-From better sleep and air quality to more positive thinking and less anxiety, flowers have the power to boost our mental and physical health.
+From better sleep and air quality to more positive thinking and less anxiety, flowers have the power to boost our mental health and physical health.
 And though we don’t suggest testing these claims for yourself, certain flowers have been used to cure ailments like headaches, nausea, and toothaches.